hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 ## Finding the expiration date

-There are two methods to find the expiration date from the existing installation of Terraform Enterprise; the Replicated console UI or the Replicated command line interface.
+You can find the expiration date through either the Replicated console UI or the Replicated command line interface.

 ### Replicated Console